 A nearly 500-foot bridge spans the length of the Willimantic River in Connecticut.
 But what makes it so unique is not its size—it's the four 11-foot-tall bronze frog statues perched atop the spools of thread adorning its corners.
 Why frogs, you ask?
 Added by artist Leo Jensen in the early 1990s, local historians claim the sculptures were built to represent the 1754 "Frog Fight" during which many people mistook the sounds of dying frogs for foreigners coming to kill the town's residents.

 Delaware: The Giant Doctor Bag

 A giant doctor's bag sits outside the Apex Medical Center in Newark, Delaware.
 However, the only person fit to carry this bag around is a literal giant, seeing as it's nearly 20 feet tall!
 And for more odd sculptures in every state, check out The Ugliest Statue in Every State.

 Florida: The World's Largest Entertainment McDonald's

 Sure, you can find a McDonald's on pretty much every street corner in America, but only one of those is the world's largest entertainment McDonald's.
 The original closed its doors in 2015, but luckily the company decided to replace it with an even bigger and better one in Orlando, Florida, in 2016.
-This super-sized location features unique food items like pizza, cake, and pasta; a 22-foot-tall kids' play area; and more than 100 arcade games.
-Oh, and it's open 24 hours a day, 365 days a year.
+This super-sized location features a 22-foot-tall kids' play area and more than 100 arcade games.

 Georgia: The Tree That Owns Itself